softwareforgood/check-artifact-v4-existence/README.md

 Check Artifact v4 Existence
 ====

-A composite Github Action inspired by the very awesome [Check artifact exists](https://github.com/xSAVIKx/artifact-exists-action).
+A composite Github Action inspired by the very awesome[xSAVIKx/artifact-exists-action](https://github.com/xSAVIKx/artifact-exists-action)

 Checks if an artifact with a given name, uploaded with actions/upload-artifact@v4, exists.
 Only works with the actions/upload-artifact v4 and later, not versions v1-v3.